Looking for Port Canaveral parking during your cruise? The good news is that you’ll have plenty of choice across all

 Note: As of March 2023, GoPort appears to only offer parking for Carnival’s Mardi Gras and no other ships.

 - Cost: $65 base rate for single traveler, additional $5 per extra person

 - Distance: 5.5 miles

 Port Canaveral Parking

 Port Canaveral Parking is located on Merritt Island, just about 10 minutes from the cruise ships.
 It charges rates of $11.95 per day for parking, which is roughly $5 cheaper versus parking at the cruise terminals.
-There is also covered parking available, starting at $13.95 per day.
-A shuttle is provided to the cruise port until to 2 p.m.
+There is also covered parking available, costing an extra $20 for your stay.
+A shuttle is provided to the cruise port until 1:45 p.m.
 One other feature to note is the parking lots 100% refund policy with no questions if you cancel no later than the day of your cruise.

 - Cost: $11.95 per day ($20 extra for covered), plus taxes and fees

 Cruisetime is located southwest of Port Canaveral, on Merritt Island.
 It’s only about 8.5 miles from the port and the ride to the terminal takes about 15 minutes.
 Parking rates are simple — $10 per day, but that includes the day of your arrival and departure.
 Cruises of four days or less are a flat $50.